trafiklab/trafiklab.se/content/docs/using-trafiklab/adding-apis-to-a-project.md

 description: Adding more APIs to an existing project
 weight: 40
 ---
-{{% warning %}}  Disable browser plugins like Google Translate when creating an project.
+{{% warning %}}  Disable browser plugins like Google Translate when creating a project.
 They are known to cause issues on the developer portal, when logging in, creating accounts and creating projects. {{% /warning %}}

 When you want to add more APIs to an existing project, you need to head edit the project first.
 This can be done by